vivainio/scaffer/README.md

 # Scaffer

-Create stuff like index.ts files (barrels), add mit license, setup.py, gitignore
+Create stuff like index.ts files (barrels), add mit license, setup.py, gitignore.

+Unlike many other scaffolding tools, this one:

+- Is not implemented in Node
+- Creates files in your current directory, not "new project under separate directory".
+- Has nontrivial commands.
+E.g. "scaffer barrel" command adds index.ts with export-throughs for all .ts files in current directory.

+It's the missing

 # Insallation